kazurayam/ExecutionProfilesGeneratedWithDomainEnums/README.md

 2. kick the [Test Cases/tools/generateExecutionProfilesWithDomainEnums](Scripts/tools/generateExecutionProfilesWithDomainEnums/Script1615366743011.groovy)

-Wait for a second, stop KS and restart it.
-Then the complete set of Executiion Profiles will be ready for use.
+Wait for approx. 10 seconds, then stop KS and restart it.
+The new set of Executiion Profiles will be ready for use.
 No hussle will be involved.

 ## How to reuse this solution in your Katalon Project